Marshall-Soc/science_trust/README.md

-# science_trust
+# science_trustReplication repository for "Going Beyond Political Ideology: A Computational Analysis of Civic Trust in Science"plication repository for "Going Beyond Political Ideology: A Computational Analysis of Civic Trust in Science"

-Replication repository for "Going Beyond Political Ideology: A Computational Analysis of Civic Trust in Science"
+Coming soon.